-Cluster II covers improvement in quality of life and social protection (Ministry of Finance and Economic Affairs, 2010).
-The overall goal of this cluster is equitable and universal access to education; improvement in health and general wellbeing; increased access to clean water and sanitation; and development of human settlements (Ministry of Finance and Economic Affairs, 2010).
-Cluster II policy interventions also provide temporary relief to vulnerable and needy groups through the social protection window (Ministry of Finance and Economic Affairs, 2010).
-In Zanzibar, the same policy thrust is pursued under ZSGRP II, with the focus on equitable access to basic services such as health, education and water; promotion and preservation of culture; and provision of decent shelter for Zanzibaris (Revolutionary Government of Zanzibar, 2010).
+Cluster II covered improvement in quality of life and social protection (Ministry of Finance and Economic Affairs, 2010).
+The overall goal of this cluster was equitable and universal access to education; improvement in health and general wellbeing; increased access to clean water and sanitation; and development of human settlements (Ministry of Finance and Economic Affairs, 2010).
+Cluster II policy interventions also provided temporary relief to vulnerable and needy groups through the social protection window (Ministry of Finance and Economic Affairs, 2010).
+In Zanzibar, the same policy thrust was pursued under ZSGRP II, with the focus on equitable access to basic services such as health, education and water; promotion and preservation of culture; and provision of decent shelter for Zanzibaris (Revolutionary Government of Zanzibar, 2010).
 Sectorial policies on education, health, water and sanitation are discussed in the ensuing discussion.

-In the education sector, the Ministry of Education and Vocational Training (MoEVT), created in 2010, is mandated to formulate, maintain and register schools, and to develop infrastructure and inspection among other roles, in Tanzania mainland (MoEVT, 2015a).
-The Ministry implements education policies that help in empowering Tanzanians through equitable access to quality education.
-Tanzania mainland has a number of divisions that ensure zero exclusion of some categories.
-The divisions include Pre-Primary, Secondary, Special Needs and Higher Education (MoEVT, 2015b).
-In Zanzibar, the 2006 Education Policy provides a framework for delivery of education (UNESCO and MoEVT, 2014).
-The main objective of the policy is the provision of high quality, equitable education (UNESCO and MoEVT, 2014).
-The Zanzibar Education Development Plan 2007/8-20015/16 emphasises education for all (UNESCO and MoEVT, 2014).
+In the education sector, the Ministry of Education and Vocational Training (MoEVT), created in 2010, was mandated to formulate, maintain and register schools, and to develop infrastructure and inspection among other roles, in Tanzania mainland (MoEVT, 2017a).
+The Ministry implemented education policies that assisted in empowering Tanzanians through equitable access to quality education.
+Tanzania mainland had a number of divisions that ensured zero exclusion of some categories.
+The divisions include Pre-Primary, Secondary, Special Needs and Higher Education (MoEVT, 2017b).
+In Zanzibar, the 2006 Education Policy provided a framework for delivery of education (UNESCO and MoEVT, 2014).
+The main objective of the policy was the provision of high quality, equitable education (UNESCO and MoEVT, 2014).
+The Zanzibar Education Development Plan 2007/8-20015/16 emphasised education for all (UNESCO and MoEVT, 2014).

-The Tanzanian government also made a concerted effort to improve another basic service, health, as one of the steps towards poverty reduction.
-The provision of health services is spearheaded by the Ministry of Health and Social Welfare in Tanzania mainland.
-The Ministry is responsible for the formulation of health policies and supportive legislation, resource allocation, mobilisation and health research in Tanzania mainland (Ministry of Health and Social Welfare, 2015).
+The Tanzanian government also made a concerted effort to improve basic health services, as one of the steps towards poverty reduction.
+The provision of health services was spearheaded by the Ministry of Health and Social Welfare in Tanzania mainland.
+The Ministry was responsible for the formulation of health policies and supportive legislation, resource allocation, mobilisation and health research in Tanzania mainland (Ministry of Health and Social Welfare, 2015).
 The health systems in Tanzania mainland and Zanzibar are based on a referral system, with health facilities organised in a pyramid system.
-The National Health Policy of 2003 in the mainland, a revision of the 1990 Health Policy, includes health sector reforms to realise health for all (Ministry of Health, 2003).
-The objectives of the policy include reducing the burden of disease; improving the availability of drugs; increasing access to health; provision of competent health professionals; and promotion of alternative medicine, for example traditional medicine (Ministry of Health, 2003).
+The National Health Policy of 2003 in the mainland, a revision of the 1990 Health Policy, included health sector reforms to realise health for all (Ministry of Health, 2003).
+The objectives of the policy included reducing the burden of disease; improving the availability of drugs; increasing access to health; provision of competent health professionals; and promotion of alternative medicine, for example traditional medicine (Ministry of Health, 2003).
 The implementation of the Health Policy of 2007 resulted in the Primary Health Sector Development Programme (PHSDP), a ten year programme covering 2007-2017.
-This aimed to improve primary health infrastructure, medical supplies and staffing (Ministry of Health and Social Welfare, 2007).
+This was aimed at improving primary health infrastructure, medical supplies and staffing (Ministry of Health and Social Welfare, 2007).
 In Zanzibar, the National Health Policy of 2011 directed health provision (The First Vice President's Office, 2013).
-The main objective of the policy is improving health services and social provision (The First Vice President's Office, 2013).
+The main objective of the policy was to improve health services and social provision (The First Vice President's Office, 2013).